cs4241-20a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**:
+--for the bacround as a custom purple bacground and custom gold words, with 10px padding and a primary font of Times , with a secrondaries of Arial the cursive.
+--Made the header blue and words green with zero padding.
+--Paragraphs has a pail yellow backgound, gold letters, 5px padding but 0px for margin.

 ### Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Roboto Font from Google Fonts**: I Created a Color Palette and learned how to imcoprerate it into the page style as custom colors.